yumeone/ml_dl_nlp_road_map/deep_learning2/RNN/README.md

 Recurrent Neural Networks (RNN) are a class of Artificial Neural Networks that can process a sequence of inputs in deep learning and retain its state while processing the next sequence of inputs.
 Traditional neural networks will process an input and move onto the next one disregarding its sequence

+* LSTM networks are a type of RNN that uses special units in addition to standard units.
+LSTM units include a 'memory cell' that can maintain information in memory for long periods of time. ...
+Standard RNNs (Recurrent Neural Networks) suffer from vanishing and exploding gradient problems

 #### Use case:

 ![img.png](https://miro.medium.com/max/875/1*hEa9ciQBUQcN2rtIDoK3CA.png)